Taxes and shipping calculated at checkout

 Born in Illinois on July 3, 1940, George Carlson studied at the American Academy of Art in Chicago, the Art Institute of Chicago, and the University of Arizona, Tucson.

 Recognized as one of America’s greatest sculptors, Carlson is also a master at using pastels and oils.
 His art has been shown internationally at the Hakone Open-Air Museum, Tokyo, Japan; the Kyoto World Exposition of Historical Cities, Japan; and the Peking Exhibit, Beijing, China.
 His works are in numerous prominent collections.
 His work has been exhibited at the Governor’s Invitational, Denver, Colorado; the Denver Museum of Natural History; the Indianapolis Museum of Fine Arts; the National Academy of Design; the Phoenix Art Museum; the Smithsonian Institution; and the Autry Museum.
 In 1999, Carlson received an Honorary Doctorate of Fine Arts degree from the University of Idaho.

-In 2019 and 2018 Carlson won the Thomas Moran Memorial Award for Painting at the Autry’s Masters of the American West.
-His other Masters awards include the 2019 Gene Autry Memorial Award; the 2018 Artists’ Choice Award; the 2017 and 2016 Gene Autry Memorial Award; the Masters of the American West Purchase Award and the Ross and Billie McKnight Artists’ Choice Award, in Honor of John J. Geraghty, in 2015; the 2012 and 2009 Booth Western Art Museum Artists’ Choice Award; the Masters of the American West Purchase Award and the Booth Western Art Museum Artists’ Choice Award in 2010; and in 2005 he was honored with the John J. Geraghty Award in recognition of his advancement of contemporary Western art.
+In 2021 Carlson won the Masters Best of Show Award and the Thomas Moran Memorial Award for Painting for Light Lingering in Silence.
+His other Masters awards include the 2019 and 2018 Thomas Moran Memorial Award for Painting; the 2019 Gene Autry Memorial Award; the 2018 Artists’ Choice Award; the 2017 and 2016 Gene Autry Memorial Award; the Masters of the American West Purchase Award and the Ross and Billie McKnight Artists’ Choice Award, in Honor of John J. Geraghty, in 2015; the 2012 and 2009 Booth Western Art Museum Artists’ Choice Award; the Masters of the American West Purchase Award and the Booth Western Art Museum Artists’ Choice Award in 2010; and in 2005 he won the Masters of the American West Purchase Award and was honored with the John J. Geraghty Award in recognition of his advancement of contemporary Western art.